19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 ### Cold Water

-Creatures immersed in freezing water must make a [DC](../Core%20Procedures/DC.md) 20 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check at the end of every minute.
-On a failure, they take 1 *temporary* [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) damage.
+Creatures immersed in freezing water take 1 [Cold](../Combat/Damage%20Types/Cold.md) damage at the end of every minute.
+This damage doubles for every minute spent immersed.

 ## Air

 ### Extreme Cold

 Creatures in severely cold weather make a [DC](../Core%20Procedures/DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check at the end of each watch not spent [Resting](../Core%20Procedures/Resting.md).
-On a failure, they take 1 *temporary* [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) damage.
+On a failure, they are [Exhausted](../Conditions/Exhausted.md).

 ## Earth